-I have always been a bit enthralled with Everest.
-Curious and in awe, of all those that have summited and even attempted the summit.
+I have always been a bit enthralled with Everest, also known as Chomolungma in Tibet and Sagarmatha in Nepal.
+I am curious and in awe, of all those that have summited and even attempted the summit.
 It’s a bit of an obsession really, but not enough of one to actually want to climb it.
 However, Everest Base Camp is on my bucket list, or at least to get close enough to see the highest peak in the world, and to glimpse for just a moment, this holy grail of mountain climbing.
 I have always seemed to have “a call for Everest”.
 I like to call myself an armchair mountaineer.

 Why Do People Want to Climb Mount Everest?

 I think that is the question most people ask, is why.
 Over 300 people have died on Everest, with over 200 bodies left on the mountain.
 Besides Mount Everest being the tallest mountain in the world at 29,032 ft/ 8,8248 km, it is also one of the hardest mountains to climb because of its thin air, rough terrain, and harsh weather.
 It is also one of the 7 Summits, the highest peaks of all seven continents.
 Even though climbers are aware of the many dangers, they aspire to reach the summit anyway.
 I almost think that besides the Adrenalin and the risk, it’s also because if you can reach the summit of Everest and get back down alive, you probably feel like you can do anything.